Children's Vaccines - Answers To Your All Questions

 Q: Are vaccines really safe?

-A: YES!
-Here’s why you can trust vaccines:
+A: Vaccines are very safe — serious reactions are rare.
+Here’s why you can trust them:

 FactDetail